asiru28/Analysing-Students-Mental-Health/README.md

 # Tools Used

 - PostgreSQL: For querying and analysing the dataset.
-- Google Colab: For running and documenting the analysis in a Jupyter Notebook environment.
+- datalab: For running and documenting the analysis in a Jupyter Notebook environment.

 # Insights